rev-net/memo/memo.md

 #### Onchain management

-Onchain, RRG will manage its $REV with a 2/4 multisig at `rrg.eth`.
+Onchain, RRG will manage its $REV with a 3/5 multisig at `rrg.eth`.
 The multisig is controlled by:

 - `breadfruit.eth` (jango)
 - `0xBa5ed.eth` (0xBa5ed)
+- `noobwonder.eth` (nowonder)
 - `dao.jbx.eth` (JuiceboxDAO)
 - `openesquire.eth` (Robert Leonhard)